+Today we’re talking all about how to cook mustard greens without meat.
 Enter our healthy Vegetarian Mustard Greens!
-This is one pot of big-flavored, addictively delicious Vegetarian Southern Style Greens, guys.
+This is one pot of big-flavored, addictively delicious meat-free mustard greens, guys.
 And dare I say it – you won’t miss the bacon a bit.
-Yes, we’ve cracked the code on how to achieve luscious, succulent greens with smoky, spicy flavor running through every bite.
+Yes, we’ve cracked the code on how to achieve luscious, succulent greens with rich, smoky, spicy flavor running through every bite.
 Read on to see how we do it, or jump ahead to the recipe, if you like.

-If you’re seeing green (like me, always) and want to check out our ever growing Southern Greens series, you might want to check out our Pasta with Mustard Greens, Ultimate Southern-Style Mustard Greens, or Slow Cooker Mustard Greens.
+If you’re seeing green (like me, always) and are way into these meat free mustard greens AND want to check out our ever growing Southern Greens series, you might want to check out our Pasta with Mustard Greens, Ultimate Southern-Style Mustard Greens, or Slow Cooker Mustard Greens.

 What are Mustard Greens?